Skip to content

 • File pins, manual text attachments, image attachments for vision-capable models, and clipboard image support.

-• Reasoning/thinking display for supported LM Studio and Ollama models.
+• Reasoning/thinking display for supported models.

 Selfcoder sidepanel chat with streaming local AI responses, model details, attachments, and chat history